 2/21

 Today we had a big day at Cleland Wildlife Center!
-Our friends Nathan, Timmy and his 3 year old son Brandon, took all 5 of us girl
+Our friends Nathan, Timmy and his 3 year old son Brandon, took all 5 of us girls.

 22-25